arrodi/hobbora/README.md

 **Pip install packages from non-standard repository**
 1. To install one package: (`pip install {package_name} -i {repo_url}`)
 2. To install all libraries on the requirements file: (`pip install -r {requirements_file_full_path} -i {repo_url}`)

+**Deactivate the VENV**
+1. Deactivate the VENV by running the path of the 'deactivate' file